Author-submitted data information

 Date | 2000-2018 |

-Type | The Lg amplitudes were sampled at 58 frequencies distributed log-evenly between 0.05 and 10.0 Hz.
-Therefore, the spectral Lg amplitude data were provided in 58 files, each corresponding to one frequency indicated by the double-digit number in the file name.
-All Lg amplitude data, including single-station amplitudes and two-station amplitude ratios, were stored in the ASCII Sott.*.b.dat files.
-The correspondence between the frequency and the double-digit number can be looked up in the file “Frequency.txt”.
-The Sott.*.b.dat files consist of header lines and data lines.
-Zero value in the 5th column indicates that the current line is the header line for single-station data, with the first two columns being the longitude and latitude of the recorded event, 3rd column being the number of lines of the following data, and 4th column the sequence number of the recorded event.
-The header lines for single-station data are immediately followed by lines of single-station data, with the columns successively being the longitude and latitude of the recording station, Lg amplitude, geometric spreading term, the sequence number of the recording station, and the magnitude of the recorded event.
-Zero value in the 4th column indicates that the current line is the header line for two-station data, with the first two columns being the longitude and latitude of the recording station, the 3rd column being the number of lines of the following data, and the 5th column the sequence number of the recording station.
-The header lines for two-station data are immediately followed by lines of two-station data, with the columns successively being the longitude and latitude of the in-between station, the inter-station ratio of Lg amplitude, geometric spreading term, the sequence number of the in-between station and the magnitude of the recorded event.
-The Lg attenuation model in and around northeastern Tibetan Plateau was stored in the QLgModel.txt files, with the columns successively being the longitude, latitude, frequency, and Q-value. |
+Format | The contents are as follows: In the “sott” directory, all Lg amplitude data, including single-station amplitudes and two-station amplitude ratios, were stored in the ASCII sott.*.dat files.
+The correspondence between the frequency and the double-digit number can be looked up in the file ‘frequency.txt’.
+The sott.*.dat files consist of header lines and data lines.
+Zero value in the 5th column indicates that the current line is the header line for single-station data, with the first two columns being the longitude and latitude of the recorded event, 3rd column being the number of lines of the following data, and 4th column being the sequence number of the recorded event.
+The header lines for single-station data are immediately followed by lines of single-station data, with the columns successively being the longitude and latitude of the recording station, Lg amplitude, geometric spreading term, and sequence number of the recording station.
+Zero value in the 4th column indicates that the current line is the header line for two-station data, with the first two columns being the longitude and latitude of the recording station, 3rd column being the number of lines of the following data, and 4th column being the sequence number of the recording station.
+The header lines for two-station data are immediately followed by lines of two-station data, with the columns successively representing the longitude and latitude of the intermediate station, the inter-station ratio of Lg amplitude, the geometric spreading term, and the sequence number of the intermediate station.
+In the “Lg_waveform” directory, each subdirectory corresponds to one event.
+Within each event directory, the “SAC” files contain Lg and noise waveforms, with the file name indicating the network, station, and location.
+All waveforms are corrected for instrumental response.
+The time window for picking the pre-Pn noise, pre-Lg phase noise, and Lg is marked using user-defined header variables t1–t6.
+Other parts of the waveform that were not used in this study are filled with a float value of 0.
+The ‘QLgModel.txt’ file provides the resulting Lg attenuation model in ASCII format, with the columns representing longitude, latitude, frequency, and Q-value. |

-URL | http://www.geophys.ac.cn/ArticleData/20250314LgQmodel_NETibet.zip |
+URL | http://www.geophys.ac.cn/ArticleData/20250925NETP_Lg_Amp_Attenuation.zip |

 DOI | 10.12197/2025GA006 |